 The slow sit-up is particularly savage.
 It adopts the time under tension (TUT) technique which places the working muscle under contraction for longer during a rep. The theory is that your muscles ultimately work harder, optimizing muscle growth and strength.
 The entire workout focuses on slow and controlled movement, so I recommend keeping a keen eye on Girvan to help tighten your form.

 The routine is crunch heavy.
 For example, the first three exercises consist of straight arm crunches, toe reach crunches, and crunch pulses which I just about kept up with and cursed the entire way through.
 There’s also a lot of twisting, so if you know your lower back is an issue, opt for this tried and tested standing abs workout instead.
 Another trick is to pick a few exercises from the routine and repeat them in a circuit, skipping anything that aggravates your back.
 Overall, it was a harsh lesson — never doubt short workouts again.

-If you fancy yourself a bit of a core connoisseur, we challenge you to give the Lily James 600 rep ab workout a go, try this 15-minute abs workout with a million views or find out what happened when our fitness editor did 100 dead bugs for a week.
+If you fancy yourself a bit of a core connoisseur, we challenge you to give the Lily James 600 rep ab workout a go, try this 15-minute abs workout with a million views and also check out how I did ab wheel rollouts every day for a week — here are my results.
+Also find out what happened when our fitness editor did 100 dead bugs for a week.